AntoineFra/HackathonTopTech/CONTRIBUTING_DOCS.md

 ## 🙏 Thank You!

-Every contribution makes PACA Analytics better for everyone.
+Every contribution makes 06 Analytics better for everyone.
 We appreciate your time and effort!

 ---